Header Banner

 Depending on your bObsweep model, there may be only one screw in the brush compartment.

-Step 15: Install the Main Brush
+Install the Main Brush

 Re-install the main brush before setting bObsweep to clean again.